dltoth/UPnPDevice/README.md

       DERIVED_TYPE_CHECK(baseName);
 ```

-defining the following members and methods for the class:
+which adds the following lines of code in the header file for the class:

 ```
       private: static const ClassType  _classType;